-THE SLOVAK Road Hauliers Association (UNAS), currently on strike alert, convened a meeting of Nitra region road hauliers in Nitra to inform them about UNAS demands concerning new legislation on road transport, which has been in effect since January, the TASR newswire reported on February 9.
+THE SLOVAK Road Hauliers Association (UNAS), currently on strike alert, convened a meeting of Nitra region road hauliers in Nitra on Sunday to inform them about UNAS demands concerning new legislation on road transport, which has been in effect since January, the TASR newswire reported on February 9.

 UNAS submitted its demands to the Transport Ministry on February 7.
 UNAS presidium member Stanislav Skala told TASR that a reply from the ministry is expected by February 20.
 By then, UNAS plans to discuss its demands with hauliers operating in other Slovak regions.

-UNAS wants the legislation to be revisited, and demands a reduction in the number of tolled roads to a percentage closer to that seen in other countries (7.5 percent of roads in Slovakia are subject to tolls, whereas the figure for Germany is 1.9 percent, Austria is 2.1 percent and the Czech Republic is 1.1 percent, for example) and the elimination of charges for driving through villages - a practice unique to Slovakia.
+UNAS wants the legislation revisited to be revisited, and demands a reduction in the number of tolled roads to a percentage closer to that seen in other countries (7.5 percent of roads in Slovakia are subject to tolls, whereas the figure for Germany is 1.9 percent, Austria is 2.1 percent and the Czech Republic is 1.1 percent, for example) and the elimination of charges for driving through villages - a practice unique to Slovakia.

 "We also want to lower the extremely high fines and modify them in accordance with European standards and purchasing power in Slovakia," said Skala, as quoted by TASR.
 The list of demands has 17 items in total.